liao1fan/schedule-task-mcp/README.md

 ## 📂 Task Storage

-Tasks are stored in a JSON file at:
+Tasks are stored in a SQLite database:
-- Default: `~/.schedule-task-mcp/tasks.json`
+- Default: `~/.schedule-task-mcp/tasks.db`
 - Custom: Set via `SCHEDULE_TASK_DB_PATH` environment variable
+- On first run, any existing `tasks.json` will be migrated automatically (a `.bak` backup is kept)

 ## 🔌 Integration with Other MCP Servers